Back to Prevention

 The Code also contains requirements around sponsorship advertising, promotional requirements and awards or prizes, and an agreed definition of what is considered an occasional food or beverage.

 Ad Standards manages complaints made under both these advertising industry codes.
 Complaints are decided by the Ad Standards Community Panel.
-Ad Standards has no power to impose sanctions on advertisers that breach the codes or to enforce its decisions, and can only request that advertisers modify or withdraw offending advertisements as soon as possible.4 Such determinations take time and are typically made after the conclusion of the relevant campaign.
+Ad Standards has no power to impose sanctions on advertisers that breach the codes or to enforce its decisions, and can only request that advertisers modify or withdraw offending advertisements as soon as possible.5 Such determinations take time and are often typically made after the conclusion of the relevant campaign.

 Industry self-regulation fails to reduce advertising of unhealthy foods to children